-MonitorWare Console facilitates the Network Administrators to gather valuable information about their networks and offers them strong analytical abilities with which they can examine their network proficiently against countless problems including security breaches.
-Using the Views and Reporting Modules of MonitorWare Console, you can find the problematic areas in your network very efficiently and promptly.
+MonitorWare Console facilitates the network administrators to gather valuable information about their networks and offers them strong analytical abilities with which they can examine their network proficiently against countless problems including security breaches.
+Using the Views and Reporting Modules of the MonitorWare Console, you can find the problematic areas in your network very efficiently and promptly.
 As a network administrator, you would not only like to find the problems but also their solutions.
 MonitorWare Console's Knowledge Base Module is exactly meant for this purpose.
-In short, MonitorWare Console is a very powerful tool that will facilitate the Network Administrators to scrutinize their networks from tip to toe and will give an indepth perspective about what's going on in their system.
+In short, MonitorWare Console is a very powerful tool that facilitates the Network Administrators to scrutinize their networks from tip to toe and gives an in-depth perspective about what's going on in their system.

-For further details please visit the MonitorWare Console website at www.mwconsole.com
+For further details, please visit the MonitorWare Console website at www.mwconsole.com